Realtors to conservatives living in liberal areas: Try Idaho

-SANDPOINT, Idaho — Linda Navarre moved to Sandpoint, Idaho, from Cleveland in 1978, when the town consisted of people in the timber industry and hippies “and they all got along.”
+SANDPOINT, Idaho (AP) — Linda Navarre moved to Sandpoint, Idaho, from Cleveland in 1978, when the town consisted of people in the timber industry and hippies “and they all got along.”

 Now she barely recognizes the small resort community near the Canadian border that is quickly growing as people disenchanted with big city life move there.
 Many are conservatives fed up with liberal politics in blue states.